 The cost of a data security breach may be staggering.
 In 2015, a health care provider, Anthem, had a cyberattack that exposed millions of confidential medical records.
 There is a federal law that health care companies must follow called the Health Insurance Portability and Accountability Act (HIPAA).
-Anthem settled its HIPPA violation by paying a fine of $16 million.
-That is a considerable amount for a fine.
-Data security may be one of the most important aspects of a business.
+Anthem settled its HIPPA violation by paying a fine of $16 million whihc is a considerable amount.
+This proves that data security may be one of the most important aspects of a business.
 Here’s why data security is important for businesses.

 Companies Lose a Lot of Money

 The most expensive part of a loss caused by a cyberattack is the cost of losing data and the work necessary to restore it.
 Even for smaller businesses, the average malware attack costs around $2.4 million.

 Equifax is one of the three main credit bureaus and suffered a security breach of all its consumers’ credit history data.
 This exposed hundreds of millions of confidential files.
 The estimated cost of the Equifax breach was a staggering $4 billion.

 Consumers blame the companies that lose their confidential information because they have no way to blame anonymous hackers that may even be hostile state operators.
 Above all, once the public trust is lost, it’s almost impossible to get it back.
 Facebook is currently going through a massive loss in consumer confidence.

 Companies Lose Customers